jhj0517/chattercrafting/README.md

 # Feature
-- AI Chat with your own customized characters using system prompts etc in ChatGPT.
+- AI Chat with your own customized characters using your ChatGPT API.
-- AI Chat with your own customized characters using instruction prompts, example prompts in PaLM.
+- AI Chat with your own customized characters using your PaLM API.
 - Encode your characters with special strings for easy sharing with others.

 # Architecture